 Aboriginal and Torres Strait Islander Ageing Advisory Group (ATSIAAG)

-The ATSIAAG achieves this through consultation and the development of partnerships with Aboriginal and Torres Strait Islander individuals, researchers and organisations.
-This ensures that the AAG is able to represent Australia’s first peoples in the ageing policy arena in an informed and
+ATSIAAG reports to the AAG Board to assist in building evidence regarding gaps, challenges and opportunities, as well as provide guidance and advice on all issues related to ageing of Aboriginal and Torres Strait Islander peoples and communities.
+The ATSIAAG achieves this through consultation and the development of partnerships with Aboriginal and Torres Strait Islander individuals, communities and organisations.
+This ensures that the AAG is able to represent Australia’s First Peoples in the ageing policy arena in an informed and collaborative way.

-Minister Wyatt with ATSIAAG Co Chairs Graham Aitken, Ros Malay and James Beckford Saunders
+Minister Wyatt with ATSIAAG Co Chairs Graham Aitken and Ros Malay plus AAG CEO James Beckford Saunders

 "Closing Remote Communities: Effects on Ageing in Place" was officially launched by The Hon Ken Wyatt MP, Federal Member for Hasluck and Assistant Minister for Health and Aged Care at the 49th AAG Annual Conference.